blabla1337/skf-flask/markdown/code_examples/php/4-code_example--Directory_path_traversal--.md

         foreach($array as $injectPattern){
             while(preg_match($injectPattern , $_GET['fileName'])){

+            //Set a log for whenever there is unexpected user input with a threat level setLog($_SESSION['userID'],"Detection of malicous input in file include", "FAIL", date(dd-mm-yyyy), $privelige, "HIGH");

             /*
 			The same goes for path traversal patterns, immediate logout!
 			*/
 			setCounter(3);

-			//Set a log for whenever there is unexpected user input with a threat level setLog($_SESSION['userID'],"Detection of malicous input in file include", "FAIL", date(dd-mm-yyyy), $privelige, "HIGH");

             //The die function is to make sure the rest of the php code is not excecuted beyond this point die();             }
         }

-		//ready for include
+		//ready for include, first we log that the filename succesfully went through all validation checks setLog($_SESSION['userID'],"Valid file requested from server", "SUCCESS", date(dd-mm-yyyy), $privelige, "NULL");
         include($_GET['fileName']);

         ?>